-Celebrating Asian Pacific American Heritage Month means paying tribute, honoring, praising, appreciating, and celebrating the generations of Asian and Pacific Islanders who have enriched America's history and are so vital in its future success.
+Celebrating a Heritage Month means paying tribute, honoring, praising, appreciating, and celebrating the generations who have enriched America's history and are so vital in its future success.
 Talk to your child about what they are excited to have learned about this community, and what they are still curious about.
 Encourage them to write a note to the author/illustrator or a character from the book and to decorate the note, to make it as personal and creative as possible.
 Encourage your child to write a sequel of the book, if that strikes their interest!